GeorgiosP-kg/gp-test/docs/documentation/standard-transaction-direct-mock-up.md

 ---
 ## 1. Initialize the Purchase Endpoint

 Initialize the purchase endpoint, grab the **totalAmount** from the request body.
-Testing

 ```javascript
 app.post("/purchase", (req, res) => {